R012/r2p2/README.md

 ```Bash
 git clone https://github.com/ISG-UAH/r2p2.git
 ```
-As an alternative you can download a zip file with the simulator as a direct download (checkout out the green button un the [r2p2 repository](https://github.com/ISG-UAH/r2p2)).
+As an alternative you can download a zip file with the simulator as a direct download (checkout out the green button in the [r2p2 repository](https://github.com/ISG-UAH/r2p2)).

 ## Conda environment